floriangbh/FacebookImagePicker/README.md

 - [Troll Generator](https://itunes.apple.com/fr/app/troll-generator/id1038097542?mt=8)
 - [Giraf](https://itunes.apple.com/fr/app/giraf/id1136592561?mt=8)

 What about yours ?
-If your application also use this picker, feel free to contact me or make pull request for the README 😁
+If your application also use this picker, feel free to contact me or make pull request on the README 😁

 ## Author